BrunoLevy/geogram/doc/tutorials/Raytrace.md

 - [Peter Sherley's raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

-The minimalistic [raytracing core](https://github.com/BrunoLevy/geogram/blob/main/src/examples/geogram/simple_raytrace/raytracing.h) is very classical, and has the following classes:
+The minimalistic [raytracing core](https://github.com/BrunoLevy/geogram/blob/main/src/examples/geogram/simple_raytrace/raytracing.h) is very classical.
+It is not meant to be a part of the library, it just has a minimalistic set of classes and interface for demo purposes.
+It has the following classes:

 - `Camera`: launches primary rays (`launch_ray()`), stores the computed image, and saves the image in PPM format (`save_image()`).
 - `Object`: has two virtual functions that test ray-object intersections.
 The first one, `find_nearest_intersection()` does what